scherkao31/timing_is_everything/index.md

 Or if you only follow the data, the way to go is to release a Drama movie in November !

 ### 3.3.
 How about the seasons ?
+Let's define what we mean by 'seasons.'
+We categorize the year into four distinct periods - Spring, Summer, Autumn, and Winter - each encapsulating a group of months with similar behavioral patterns.
+For instance, it's reasonable to expect similar audience habits in June and July, both falling in the Summer season.
+This grouping helps us to analyze the impact of broader timeframes on movie popularity and success, rather than focusing on the small differences between individual months.

 #### 3.3.1.
 Critic's Calendar: Evaluating Ratings Across Seasons

 <iframe src="assets/plot/3_seasonal_votes_and_ratings.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>